Geopandas-xgl/Diagenetic-model/README.md

 ## 🔍 Introduction

 This MATLAB-based model (developed in R2024a) simulates early phreatic meteoric diagenesis in carbonate sediments.
-It is adapted from Ahm et al. (2018, _GCA_) and Murphy et al. (2022, _GCA_), with significant enhancements for modern environments.
+It is adapted from Ahm et al. (2018, _GCA_) and Murphy et al. (2022, _GCA_), with significant enhancements for meteoric environments.

 ### 🔧 Key Features